ayoayco/blog/privacy.md

 ### How do I withdraw my consent?

-If after you opt-in, you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at info@cart.ph or mailing us at: AyoCart Online Marketing 2F #52 Saint Joseph Street, Brgy.
-Holy Spirit, Quezon City, 00, 1127, Philippines
+If after you opt-in, you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at info@cart.ph

 You will also find an "unsubscribe" link at the bottom of our emails.